Flexible study options to suit your military lifestyle

 If you have extensive experience working in a trade, you may be able to challenge ITA exams for certification.
 Our military advisor can help you navigate this process.

 Student Services provides a wide range of services and resources to help you reach your goals.

 Prior learning assessment

-NIC’s educational/military advisor can provide program knowledge and personal support to get you started.
+NIC’s military/educational advisor can provide program knowledge and personal support to get you started.
 If military duties interrupt your coursework, talk to your instructor.

-If you cannot reach your instructor during their office hours, our military advisor can help you request extensions on class assignments, authorize withdrawals and provide additional support.
+If you cannot reach your instructor during their office hours, our military/educational advisor can help you request extensions on class assignments, help to navigate withdrawals and provide additional support.